Saturday night, 24 October 1998, PM

 GM: At home, Sylvie eats with the family and their real son for dinner, and there’s always plenty of food.
 She’s told to go to her room when they have guests over.
 Her foster parents bring up a plate to eat by herself.
 They never say why she can’t join them.

-That Christmas, Sylvie and her foster brother open up lots of presents under the tree, and get chocolates and small toys in their stockings.
+That Christmas, Sylvie and her foster brother open up lots of presents under the tree.
+They get chocolates and small toys in their stockings.
 Her foster parents take pictures they ask Sylvie to stay out of.
-They take lots of pictures of themselves and their son, and declare how beautiful the pictures are.
+They take lots of pictures of themselves and their son.
+They declare how beautiful the pictures are.

 It was like that with the pictures on Santa’s lap at the mall, too.
 Her foster parents had her stay out of those.